saamhaz/saamhaz.github.io/_posts/2022-02-02-raising-capital-as-a-pseudonymous-founder.md

 ## Going Pseudonymous

 Let’s address it from the outset: **pseudonymous does not mean anonymous**.
-Anonymity – *without a name* in Latin – might be valuable if you’re making a donation and don’t want the credit, but it’s functionally useless when trying to organize a team and procure financing to build a company.
+Anonymity – without a name in Latin – might be valuable if you’re making a donation and don’t want the credit, but it’s functionally useless when trying to organize a team and procure financing to build a company.
 The distinction seems almost trivial to mention but it’s critical to understanding the inherent value of pseudonymity.

-A **pseudonymous** (*false name* in Latin) identity can hold equal, if not more, weight to “real” identities for the founders who bear them.
+A **pseudonymous** – false name in Latin – identity can hold equal, if not more, weight to “real” identities for the founders who bear them.
 Pseudonymous reputations in this space are built over a long period of time and are stripped of conventional signals we lean on to establish credibility: elite colleges, top-tier companies, and other proxies.
 Instead, resources are poured into producing work that can be evaluated objectively for its intrinsic worth.

 ## What to Expect as a Nym